-3.5.1.5 Employee Assistance Program
+3.5.1.5 Employee Assistance Program for Full-Time Employees

 Davis & Elkins College cares about the health and well-being of its employees and recognizes that a variety of personal problems can disrupt their personal and work lives.
 Although employees may solve their problems either on their own or with the help of family and friends, sometimes employees need professional assistance and advice.